icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ### Responsibility - Data integrity and correctness

 [Data Providers](../glossary.md#term-Data-Provider) are responsible for the correctness of data returned by their published data [APIs](../glossary.md#term-Application-programming-interface).
-We plan for the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) or Oopwill provide a mechanism by which [Data Consumers](../glossary.md#term-Data-Consumer) can report any data quality issues, and will convey any such reports to a nominated contact within the [Data Provider](../glossary.md#term-Data-Provider).
+We plan for the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) or Open Net Zero to provide a mechanism by which [Data Consumers](../glossary.md#term-Data-Consumer) can report any data quality issues, which will be forwared to a nominated contact within the [Data Provider](../glossary.md#term-Data-Provider).

 ### Responsibility - Metadata provision